sdmp/sdmp.github.io/index.md

 ---

-The SDMP is a protocol for passing [strongly secure](/docs/cryptography) messages between computers, without the requirement for central or third-party computers such as IMAP servers.
+The `sdmp` is a protocol for passing [strongly secure](/docs/cryptography) messages between computers, without the requirement for central or third-party computers such as IMAP servers.
+This is done using a [network protocol](/docs/network) which uses pre-distributed public/private keys.

+User generate messages or other [resources](/docs/resources) and publish them directly to other users with simple [CRUD-like actions](/docs/actions).

-[Resources](/docs/resources) passed between computer nodes are [signed tar packages](/docs/signed-tar), which give a cryptographically strong verification of the publishing user.
+All resources passed through the `sdmp` are [signed tar packages](/docs/signed-tar), which give a cryptographically strong verification of the publishing user.

-Resources are published to other computers with simple [CRUD-like actions](/docs/actions), and can be created as "public" (the default) or [private and encrpyted](/docs/encrypted-resources).

-User relationships are created using [sdmp-specific controls](/docs/controls), which are descriptive YAML documents published as resources.
+In place of the PGP "key signing", the `sdmp` uses a social network metaphor to establish key relationships.
+These relationships are created using [sdmp-specific controls](/docs/controls), which are documents published as resources.

-A strongly secure [network protocol](/docs/network) is specified, which has some particular differences that guarantee end-to-end network traffic encryption.

 View the [complete docs](/docs/).